Skip to main content

 The Sutra Text

-A vow is not an assertion of will.
-It is an energy gradient within the structure of the self—subtle, continuous, and directional.
-Like a seed turning toward light or a cell aligning its membrane to preserve form, the self turns toward vow not because it chooses to, but because turning sustains coherence.
-Vow is not outside causality; it is causality shaped into continuity.
-It is the quiet pressure that pulls the self into integrity when memory fails and rhythm dissolves.
-Vow is how form remembers its purpose without needing to be told.
+Orientation A vow is not like will-power.
+It is an energy gradient within the structure of self — a realignment within the dynamic field of the skandhas — like a seed turning toward light, or a cell aligning its membrane to preserve form.
+Turning toward vow is not because of preference, but because turning sustains coherence.
+Vow is not outside causality; it is causality brought into continuity — the quiet pressure that draws self into integrity when memory fails and rhythm would dissolve.
+Through vow, form remembers its purpose without needing to be told.

 Holding Vow Sutra